The Heart of the Coral Triangle

 All flights.
-All transport, accommodation and meals in Indonesia.
+All transport, meals and accommodation in Italy.
 Services of your leaders.
-Please note: drinks, tips, and items of a personal nature such as travel insurance, are not included.
+Please note: drinks, tips and items of a personal nature, including insurance, are not included.
+Butterfly and bird checklists are available.

 *These routes may incur a supplement.